Redox Metabolism Shared Resource Facility (RM SRF)

-The mission of the Free Radical Biology in Cancer Shared Resource Facility (FRBC SRF) is to provide expertise and services in free radicals, oxidative stress, mitochondrial function, and proteomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.
+The mission of the Redox Metabolism Shared Resource Facility (RM SRF) is to provide expertise and services in redox metabolism, oxidative stress, mitochondrial function, proteomics, and metabolomics to basic and clinical investigators of the Markey Cancer Center (MCC) doing basic, pre-clinical, and clinical research.

 - Measure the damage induced by free radicals in various tissues, cells, and fluids associated with different cancers.

 - Measure molecules responsible for free radical production, oxidant scavenging, and free radical damage.

 - Use proteomics to identify proteins in tissues, cells, and fluids that have differential levels or have been oxidatively modified.

 - Measure mitochondrial function, since mitochondria are a major source of free radicals in cells.

 - Provide metabolic information about altered metabolites, enzymes, and pathways in cancer and following cancer treatments.

 A fundamental cornerstone for the RM SRFs metabolomics component is stable-isotope labeling during the biological experiment, meaning experimental design must be integrated with analysis and informatics.
 Because of this, a simple fee-for-service model is unlikely to yield very useful